Bounds for variables with few occurrences in conjunctive normal forms: Matching lean clause-sets

 In this section, which concludes our considerations on generalisations (beyond $\Musat$), we consider the question whether Theorem \ref{thm:leanminvardeg} can incorporate non-lean clause-sets.
 We consider the large class $\Mlean$ of matching lean clause-sets, which is natural, since a basic property of $F \in \Musat$ used in the proof of Theorem \ref{thm:leanminvardeg} is $\delta(F) \ge 1$ for $F \not= \top$, and this actually holds for all $F \in \Mlean$.
 We will construct for arbitrary deficiency $k \in \NN$ and $K \in \NN$ clause-sets $F \in \Mlean$ of deficiency $k$, where every variable occurs positively at least $K$ times.
 Thus neither the upper bound $\max(\ldeg_F(v), \ldeg_F(\ol{v})) \le f(\delta(F))$ nor $\ldeg_F(v) + \ldeg_F(\ol{v}) = \vdeg_F(v) \le f(\delta(F))$ for some chosen variable $v$ and for any function $f$ does hold for $\Mlean$.

-{F_{\mr{sf}}} An example for $\Fsf \in \Clashi{\delta=1}$, $n(F) > 0$, with $\minldeg(F) := \min_{x \in \lit(F)} \ldeg_F(x) \ge 2$ (the minimal literal degree; and thus $\minvdeg(F) \ge 4$) is given in \cite[Section 5]{Ku2003e}, a ``star-free'' clause-set $\Fsf$, as discussed in Subsection \ref{sec:introbicliques} (furthermore between any two different clauses of $\Fsf$ there is exactly one conflict).
+{F_{\mr{sf}}} An example $\Fsf \in \Clashi{\delta=1}$, $n(F) > 0$, with $\minldeg(F) := \min_{x \in \lit(F)} \ldeg_F(x) \ge 2$ (the minimum literal-degree; and thus $\minvdeg(F) \ge 4$) is given in \cite[Section 5]{Ku2003e}, a ``star-free'' clause-set, as discussed in Subsection \ref{sec:introbicliques} (furthermore between any two different clauses of $\Fsf$ there is exactly one conflict).
 In \cite[Subsection 9.3]{Kullmann2007ClausalFormZI} it is shown that $\Fsf \in \Mlean$ holds. ``Star-freeness'' in our context means, that there are no singular variables (occurring in one sign only once).
 The simpler construction of this section pushes the number of positive occurrences arbitrary high, but there are variables with only one negative occurrence (i.e., there are singular variables).

 For a finite set $V$ of variables let $M(V) \sse A(V)$ be the full clause-set over $V$ containing all full clauses with at most one complementation; e.g.\ $M(\set{1,2}) = \set{\set{1,2},\set{-1,2},\set{1,-2}}$: \begin{enumerate} \item Obviously $n(M(V)) = \abs{V}$, $c(M(V)) = \abs{V} + 1$ and $\delta(M(V)) = 1$ holds. \item We have already seen that $M(V) \in \Mlean$ (indeed $M(V) \in \Mlcr$, as shown in Example \ref{exp:mlcr}). \item By definition we have $\ldeg_{M(V)}(v) = \abs{V}$ and $\ldeg_{M(V)}(\ol{v}) = 1$ for all $v \in V$. \end{enumerate}